foxbunny/duckweed/README.md

 in the input actions (determined by `inputAction` argument).

-As a side note, it would be more correct to capture *all* arguments following the `inputAction` argument using a reset spread.
+As a side note, it would be more correct to capture *all* arguments following the `inputAction` argument using a rest spread.
 We may later decide to enhance the input actions to handle hooks, and other types of events that have more than one argument, or input messages may have their own arguments.
 For this particular case, we know that there's just one possible argument, so this code